 Are you a Digital Transformation (DX) enthusiast putting together a DX plan to present to their board members?
 You might think getting a heads up for DX can be easy, but surprisingly it is not!

-Convincing board members could be tricky due to reporting complexities, past transformation failures, budgetary considerations, lack of visibility, among the others.
+Convincing board members could be tricky due to reporting complexities, past transformation failures, budgetary considerations, and lack of visibility, among others.

 Keeping the complexities aside, business leaders are concerned about transformation budget, timelines, profits, time to market, and customer experience.
 You could smoothly nail your Digital Transformation narrative if it covers the mentioned concerns.